soxueren/atsd/api/sql/README.md

 | nurswgvml011 | 5.7     |
 ```

-ATSD provides a special grouping column `PERIOD` which calculates the start of the interval to which the record belongs.
+A special grouping column `PERIOD` calculates the start and end of the period to which the record belongs.

 ```sql
 SELECT datetime, avg(value) AS Cpu_Avg